serverdensity/sd-agent-core-plugins/oracle/README.md

 export LD_LIBRARY_PATH=/opt/oracle/instantclient/lib:$LD_LIBRARY_PATH
 ```

-Finally, you will need to create a read-only datadog user with proper access to your Oracle Database Server.
+Finally, you will need to create a read-only serverdensity user with proper access to your Oracle Database Server.
 Connect to your Oracle database with an administrative user (e.g. `SYSDBA` or `SYSOPER`) and run:

 ```
 -- Enable Oracle Script.
 ALTER SESSION SET "_ORACLE_SCRIPT"=true;

--- Create the datadog user.
+-- Create the serverdensity user.
 Replace the password placeholder with a secure password.
-CREATE USER datadog IDENTIFIED BY <password>;
+CREATE USER serverdensity IDENTIFIED BY <password>;

--- Grant access to the datadog user.
+-- Grant access to the serverdensity user.
-GRANT CONNECT TO datadog;
+GRANT CONNECT TO serverdensity;
-GRANT SELECT ON gv_$sysmetric TO datadog;
+GRANT SELECT ON gv_$sysmetric TO serverdensity;
 ```

 ### Configuration

 Edit the `oracle.yaml` file to point to your server and port, set the masters to monitor.
-See the [sample oracle.yaml](https://github.com/DataDog/integrations-core/blob/master/oracle/conf.yaml.example) for all available configuration options.
+See the [sample oracle.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/oracle/conf.yaml.example) for all available configuration options.

 Configuration Options:
 * **`server`** (Required) - The IP address or hostname of the Oracle Database server.
 * **`service_name`** (Required) - The Oracle Database service name.
 To view the services available on your server, run the following query: `SELECT value FROM v$parameter WHERE name='service_names'`.
-* **`user`** (Required) - If you followed [the instructions above](#installation), set this to the read-only user `datadog`.
+* **`user`** (Required) - If you followed [the instructions above](#installation), set this to the read-only user `serverdensity`.
 Otherwise set it to a user with sufficient privileges to connect to the database and read system metrics.
 * **`password`** (Required) - The password for the user account.
 * **`tags`** (Optional) - A list of tags applied to all metrics collected.
 Tags may be simple strings or key-value pairs.

 ### Validation

-[Run the Agent's `info` subcommand](https://docs.datadoghq.com/agent/faq/agent-status-and-information/) and look for `oracle` under the Checks section:
+Run the Agent's `info` subcommand and look for `oracle` under the Checks section:

     Checks
     ======